netdata/netdata/docs/quickstart/infrastructure.md

 ### Drill down to specific nodes

-Both the Overview and Nodes view offer easy access to **single-node dashboards** for targeted analysis.
+Both the Overview and the Nodes tab offer easy access to **single-node dashboards** for targeted analysis.
 You can use single-node dashboards in Netdata Cloud to drill down on specific issues, scrub backward in time to investigate historical data, and see like metrics presented meaningfully to help you troubleshoot performance problems.